MK-Codecademy/itinerary-app/CONTRIBUTING.md

 - `master` is intended to be the current representation of the live version of the app (when we get round to deploying it)
 - `dev` is current development version of app, which you will branch off of

-No work should be done in/pushed directly to neither the `master` nor `dev` branches.
+No work should be done in/pushed directly to either the `master` or `dev` branches.
 When you want to work on something, you will do so in a new branch, that has branched off of `dev`.
+Try not to branch off `master` because this won't have the latest version of changes that people are currently working on.

-An example of how that might go is below:
+An example of how this all might go is below:

 ```
 git checkout dev // move into dev branch